Face Covering Requirement

 When does this go into effect?

-This order went into effect on Friday, June 26 at 5 p.m.
+The order from Mayor Robinson went into effect on Friday, June 26 at 5 p.m., and the order from City Council went into effect on Thursday, June 30.

 Does the requirement include all of Pensacola?